 The result is a diversified portfolio of some of the best managed companies in the world.
 Their leadership teams understand more than just how to make money.
 They are attuned to their stakeholders, they take a forward-looking stance and they are strategic in their approach to business as a force for good.
 Many are industry leaders in terms of sustainability who tackle material issues head-on, so it should come as no surprise that they score highly on ESG criteria.

 Positioned for a sustainable future

-Our investment process has served our clients well over more than two decades since Cumberland was founded.
+Our investment process has served our clients well over the 25 years since Cumberland was founded.
 From our top-down asset allocation strategies to our bottom-up security selection, our portfolios are built for the long term.

 While specific ESG policies have not been integrated into our investment process at this time, we invest in portfolios of carefully-selected companies with strong, forward-looking leadership teams and track records of performance.

 Reflecting on the historic data, we are proud to see that our investment strategies have grown steadily more sustainable.
 We expect this trend to persist as we, among other investors around the world, keep harnessing these forces.
 We believe our clients will remain well-positioned to participate and benefit from investing in a more sustainable future.